Information for non-UK doctors who want to work or train in the UK

 Many hospitals don’t provide clinical attachments or observerships, so be prepared to try many hospitals before getting a positive response.
 A personal connection can only help.

 Useful sources of information

-For more information, or if you have any questions, please email the careers team.
+For more information, or if you have any questions, please see our careers FAQs.